Leahmemo/alx-pre_course/README.md

-My first readme
-I have learnt how to navigate, branch and push notifications on a repository
+I learnt how to navigate, branch and push notifications on a repository